jacksonlevine/pictosend-rs/README.md

 1) First, `cargo run` inside of /psrs_server to run the server.
 Server runs on port 6969 (TODO: Allow choosing the port.)

 2) Open a new terminal and go back to root directory. `cargo run` to run client.
 Enter any username, and `localhost:6969` to connect to your local 6969 port.
+To allow friends to connect, make sure you forward port 6969 to allow TCP connections, and send them your public ip (from ipchicken.com) followed by :6969

 3) Send messages!
 Camera mode puts your webcam's image in the background of your pictures.
 (TODO: Don't just crash when webcam isn't present.
 Oops!)